Marriage & Family-Based Immigration

 - You may qualify as a derivative on your same-sex spouse's visa.

 - Your same-sex fiancee/e may qualify for a K-1 fiancee visa (I-129F, K-1 visa).

 - Your same-sex spouse may be considered a qualifying relative for purposes of waivers and other relief that requires you to prove hardship to a qualifying spouse (I-601, I-601A, cancellation of removal, etc.).

-Although you and your partner may be eager to take advantage of this momentous change in the law, it is essential that you consult an experienced attorney to evaluate your case before you file an application.
-There may be other generally-applicable grounds of inadmissibility or ineligibility that raise issues.
+It is essential that you consult an experienced attorney to evaluate your case before you file an application.
+There may be generally-applicable grounds of inadmissibility or ineligibility that raise issues in addition to whether USCIS will recognize the marriage.
 Scott would be glad to meet with you to discuss your eligibility.